EGR314Team308/Team308.github.io/index.md

 ## Power Budget

 Power to the system was provided by a 12 volt 4 amp AC adaptor.
-This provided ample power to the system which was divided between 12 volt power feeding the motor and a switchingpower regulator circuit which provided 3.3 volts to the rest of the components in the system.
+This provided ample power to the system which included a 12 volt power feeding the motor and a switchingpower regulator circuit which provided 3.3 volts to the rest of the components in the system.
 See Appendix B for the full power budget spreadsheet with all of the calcuations and specific details.

 [Link to Appendix B: Full Version Component Selection and Power Budget](Component Selection.md) <br>